Nina Haslinger

 About me

-I am a postdoc in semantics and pragmatics at the Leibniz-Zentrum Allgemeine Sprachwissenschaft (ZAS) in Berlin.
+I am a linguist interested in formal semantics and pragmatics and particularly in the interface between pragmatic constraints and morphosyntactic structure.
+I am currently a postdoc in Research Area 4 (Semantics and Pragmatics) at the Leibniz-Zentrum Allgemeine Sprachwissenschaft (ZAS) in Berlin.

 You can find my academic CV here.
 My last name is pronounced [hɑ:sliŋɐ].